-- Figure out where you want to place your purifier so you can choose the right size for your space.
+- Figure out where you want to place your air purifier so you can choose one that suits the room size.

-- Look for a purifier that's good at filtering out pollutants specific to your home or health needs (removing pet dander or cigarette smoke, for example).
+- Look for an air purifier that's good at filtering out pollutants specific to your home or health needs (removing pet dander or cigarette smoke, for example).

-- Compare CADR ratings, which show how effectively a purifier filters specific pollutants.
+- Compare CADR ratings, which show how quickly the air purifier can filter air.

 - Choose a device that uses a HEPA filter, the gold standard for indoor air purifiers.